 She is a recognized speaker and facilitator offering insights and practical content that can be easily implemented.
 Gayle is a natural at building forward momentum as she coaches people through employment transitions, leadership growth, and to greater workplace success.

-Tony is a trusted advisor, entrepreneur, idea generator, and people connector.
+Tony Martignetti is a trusted advisor, entrepreneur, idea generator, and people connector.
 He brings together practical experience and extreme curiosity to elevate leaders and equip them with the tools to navigate through change and unlock their true potential.

 He loves guiding people to find clarity in their lives so they are energized, fully present, and unstoppable.
 When leaders unlock their potential and lead from a place of inspired purpose, they impact and inspire everyone around them.
 He has dedicated himself to helping people lead an inspired life.